wilsonmar/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 Another good reason to let Markdown number for you is that after item number 10, you need to indent 4 spaces to avoid stopping auto-numbering.

+Use 3 spaces in front of 3 backticks.

 On their own, 4 or more back-ticks is a signal to highlight the sentence in a box, not to indent.

-Use 3 spaces in front of 3 backticks.

-Not specified in most tutorials about indenting markdown is the use of a bug in HTML.
+Not specified in most tutorials about indenting markdown is the use of a bug in HTML:

    <ul>The &LT;ul> HTML tag (meant to define an unordered list) around this text causes an identation of 4 spaces.
    </ul>